Olvídame

 Margot Carmody | United States

 Margot Carmody is a Latinx playwright and screenwriter from Queens, New York, whose work blends poetry, music, and movement to explore identity, queerness, and social justice.
-Her play Olvídame received the Kennedy Center Award for Hip-Hop Theater and was recognized for Distinguished Achievement in Latinx Playwriting.
-Her work has been developed with the Latinx Playwrights Circle, Ensemble Studio Theatre, and New Harmony Writers Residency.
-Margot’s work has been featured at Dixon Place’s HOT!
-Festival, and she has been named an LGBTQIA+ Artist to Watch by Playbill.
+Olvídame received the Kennedy Center Award for Hip-Hop Theater and recognition for Distinguished Achievement in Latinx Playwriting.
+Margot’s work has been developed with Latinx Playwrights Circle, Ensemble Studio Theatre, and New Harmony Writers Residency, and featured at Dixon Place’s HOT!
+Festival.
+Margot has also been recognized by Playbill as an LGBTQIA+ Artist to Watch.

 Previous